 Once in the office, employees can revisit guidelines or rules whenever they like.
 This is much better for both parties as:

 - Employees will be actively engaged rather than being subjected to a process that moves too slowly for comfort.

-- Hiring organisations benefit from new employees preparedness to jump right into work from feeling comfortable and confident with their position on the first day.
+- Hiring organizations benefit from new employees preparedness to jump right into work from feeling comfortable and confident with their position on the first day.